 PMI-ACP® Exam includes seven domains.
 Each domain contains tasks in agile values, methods, and practices.
 PMI-ACP® exam expects that you are in a team which is practicing in Agile Values and Principles.
 Also, collaboration within the team is one of the primary focus in Agile Values and Principles, thus if your team doing at least two tasks in each domain, you are eligible for the PMI-ACP® Exam.

-To verify your team’s working methodology alignment with agile, let’s have a closer look at these tasks associated with each PMI-ACP® domain:
+To verify your team’s working methodology alignment with agile, let’s have a closer look at these tasks associated with each PMI-ACP® certification domain:

 Agile Principles and Mindset

 |Working with stakeholders to ensure that everyone has shared understanding of agile values and principles.|

 |Using and maintaining visible information radiators showing real progress and real team performance.|

 |contributing to building trustful team environment where everyone learns by experiments and mistakes.|